zertyz/encryptable-tokio-fs/README.md

     // comment/uncomment to see the file being written in plain/encrypted modes fs::set_key(*b"123456789 123456789 123456789 12");
+    // the above is really bad: do not place keys inside the binary.
+    // If unavoidable -- e.g., to load initial configs where the
+    // per-customer key resides -- use `litcrypt`.

     fs::write(FILE, CONTENTS).await
         .expect("Failed to write to file");